 Interactive playing with cats is not only fun, but it provides valuable exercise for cats of all ages.
 Just as important, it strengthens the feline-human bond, which is a good thing for everyone's well-being.
 Interactive playing lets your cat hone its hunting skills, and the exercise from playing helps your cat maintain a healthy weight.

 In addition, playing is a positive way for your cat to release negative energy or aggression.
 Playing can help a shy or nervous cat gain confidence, and a hearty play session is a good way to ease your cat's transition to a new home.

-How to Play
+How to Play with Adult Cats

-- Keep a rotating array of toys on hand.
-Some good cat toys you can buy wand toys, balls with bells in them, catnip mice, and crinkly catnip things.
+Keep a rotating array of toys on hand.
+Some good cat toys you can buy are wand toys, catnip mice, and crinkly catnip things.
 Some great toys you already have at home: wads of paper, straws, and plastic rings from milk or juice containers.

 Good times to quit the play session are when you've gone for 10 to 15 minutes and your cat has just scored a decisive "victory," and, when your cat has clearly lost interest.

 In both scenarios, give your cat some nice praise just for showing up.
 In the first case, make the victory a little sweeter with a nice treat.
-Tell him what a good hunter he is.